NREL/rdtools/docs/sphinx/source/system_analysis.rst

     @self.plugin(requires=['poa', 'windspeed', 'ambient_temperature'],
                  optional=['temperature_model'],
                  provides=['sensor_cell_temperature'])
-    def cell_temperature(poa, windspeed, ambient_temperature,
+    def cell_temperature(poa, windspeed, ambient_temperature, temperature_model):
-                         temperature_model):
         kwargs = dict(
             poa_global=poa,
             wind_speed=windspeed,
             temp_air=ambient_temperature
         )
-        temperature_model = temperature_model()
         if temperature_model is not None:
             kwargs['model'] = temperature_model
         tcell = pvlib.pvsystem.sapm_celltemp(**kwargs)
         return tcell['temp_cell']

+"Deferred" inputs allow plugins to determine which inputs are actually needed at runtime without pre-calculating their values like the ``requires`` inputs.
+These inputs are passed in as parameterless functions that dynamically calculate the input value as decided by the plugin.

-Deferring the evaluation of an argument provides two benefits.
-First, it can prevent a model chain from evaluating calculation paths that are unnecessary and/or impossible given the model chain's base inputs.
+Deferring the evaluation of an argument prevents the model chain from evaluating calculation paths that are unnecessary and/or impossible given the model chain's base inputs.
 For instance, here's a hypothetical branch plugin that chooses one of two code paths:

 ::

     @self.plugin(requires=['dc_model'],
-                 optional=['pvwatts_power', 'sapm_power'],
+                 deferred=['pvwatts_power', 'sapm_power'],
                  provides=['expected_power'])
     def dc_power_branch(dc_model, pvwatts_power, sapm_power):
         if dc_model == 'pvwatts':